Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Blunder
 Password is the root process we use to priv esc =  /xyz/wxyz

+### Cascade
+Password protected with the decoded Administrator's password

+### Magic
+Password is the command used to gain root, beginning with 's'

 ### Monteverde
 Password protected with Administrator's password that you recieve at the end of the box

-### Magic
-Password is the command used to gain root, beginning with 's'